 The flavor of Animal Cookies is similar to that of Do-Si-Dos, but with some notable differences.
-The taste is sweet and sour, delivering an earthy, nutty, and doughy flavor, with notes of diesel, skunk, and mint to finish.
-Some users report that the smoke is somewhat harsh, causing them to cough on the exhale.
+The taste is both sweet and sour, delivering an earthy, nutty, and doughy flavor, with notes of diesel, skunk, and mint to finish.
+Some consumers report that the smoke is expansive, causing them to cough on the exhale.

 Scout Snacks produces a wide array of flavors, depending on the phenotype.
 Most plants will share the sweet, earthy aroma of the Do-Si-Dos and Animal Cookies.
 However, some phenotypes may lean toward the lime-fuel taste of the Face-Off OG or the lemon-pine flavor of Fire OG.